ex280rakesh/sftpdemo/README.md

 This will create the EC2 Key Pair, EC2 Security Group.
 This will take less than 5 minutes to complete.

 ### CloudFormationTemplates/3-ControlHub.yaml
 This will create the Control Hub where you will run further CFTs.
 PODMAN, AWS CLI, EKSCTL and KUBECTL command binaries will be installed.
-Create the EKS cluster from this machine.
 This will take about 5 minutes to complete.

+Once the stack is created, log into the ControlHub server and Create the EKS cluster.

 ### CloudFormationTemplates/4a-SFTP-EC2.yaml
 This will create an SFTP Server (SFTPServer1) with a Public IP address.
 This will take about 5 minutes to complete.